mathonto/eMaps/README.md

 1. Select transportation (car/bike)
 2. Select shortest path by travel time or travel distance
-3. Enter current range and maximum range (fully charged) of your e-Vehicle
+3. Enter current range and maximum range (fully charged) of your e-Vehicle.
+Please make sure to enter reasonable values for the range.
 3. Set start and goal via the search box or by left-clicking on map
 4. Click "Go"
 5. If a new route should be computed, click "Reset" or right-click on the map to reset